Best Software

 Can I use CLM for contracts I receive (not just ones I draft)?

-Look for tools with strong inbound contract review capabilities -- contract redlining software makes this process dramatically faster.
+Yes, and this is often where in-house teams get the most value from their CLM investment.
+Most in-house counsel spend more time reviewing incoming contracts - vendor agreements, customer paper, partnership terms, procurement contracts - than drafting their own.
+When a counterparty insists on using their paper, you need a fast, reliable way to compare their terms against your standards and identify the clauses that need attention.
+Look for tools with strong inbound contract review capabilities - contract redlining software makes this process dramatically faster.
 The best implementations let you upload a PDF or Word document and have the CLM automatically compare it against your playbook, flag every clause that deviates from your approved positions, and suggest your standard alternatives.
 This transforms a two-to-four-hour manual review into a 30-minute focused session where you only need to address the genuine points of contention.
-Bind, Ironclad, and ContractPodAi are strongest in this area, each taking a slightly different approach -- Bind uses conversational AI to walk you through deviations, Ironclad's AI Assist suggests clause alternatives inline, and ContractPodAi's risk scoring prioritizes the most concerning deviations for your attention.
+Bind, Ironclad, and ContractPodAi are strongest in this area, each taking a slightly different approach - Bind uses conversational AI to walk you through deviations, Ironclad's AI Assist suggests clause alternatives inline, and ContractPodAi's risk scoring prioritizes the most concerning deviations for your attention.